y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Apr 26, 2023</time> Got a speech ready and many rehersals (my knee can atest) done + dance was conducted somewhat successfully and an awesome Instagram post.

 - <time>Apr 24, 2023-Apr 25, 2023</time> Worked on a video, event should go smoothly for tomorrow and day after.

 - <time>Apr 23, 2023</time> Sorted out a technical issue + got content/photos for a post idea that I came up with! (worked on the main document a bit as well)